-If someone is performing at a level of IP or UP, or there are concerns about performance, a focused learning agreement should be put in place by the Faculty Liaison, in conjunction with the Field Educator.
+If someone is performing at a level of IP or UP, or there are concerns about performance, a student development plan should be put in place by the Faculty Liaison, in conjunction with the Field Educator and Field Education Office.

-The purpose of the Focused Learning Agreement is to assist the student by identifying clearly the actions the student must take in order to be successful.
+The purpose of the Student Development Plan is to assist students who have experienced challenges in meeting one or more of the required competencies to date.
+Students are better able to be successful in their field placement when they are provided with clear and concise feedback regarding what needs to change.
 Educational tools may be specified, and a schedule for review of specific performance goals may be outlined.